ckormanyos/soft_double/README.md

 }
 ```

-When working with soft_double, we might end up doing some
+When working with soft_double, doing some
-library verification or might want to prototype
+library verification, prototyping project-specific software algorithms
-our own project-specific software algorithms intended
+(intended) to use the `soft_double` type, a built-in 64-bit `double`
-to use the `soft_double` type.
+is often helpful and possibly avbailable.

 In fact, the examples, testing and verification of numerical correctness
 in the soft_double project actually use 64-bit built-in `double`,